cdsalmons/arya/README.md

 maximize flexibility while maintaining simplicity and performance.

 > **WARNING:** Arya is still under development and there is very little unit-testing present at
 > the moment.
+The project is moving towards an official v0.1.0 release but has not yet reached a
+> release point.
+Code may change at any time and without warning.
 Use at your own risk.

 **Basic Example**